kj808/2018DataExploration/models/README.md

-Folder contains all created models from datasets
+This contains all machine learning models used on the data.
+For this project, none were implemented as we learn these through the semester.